Wryz/Lawn_Mowing/README.md

 1's will be represented as a patch of grass and 0's will be represented as obstacles.
 Once a patch of grass has been visited it will turn into a 0, and it may be stored elsewhere to be called upon in the event that the algorithm is required to go over already-cut-grass to get to a patch of uncut grass, or the end point.

 Efficiency of a path is determined by the total number of 1's in the 2D array, over the patches of grass that the algorithm has to run over.

+More info can be read from this wiki of the TSP: https://en.wikipedia.org/wiki/Travelling_salesman_problem